bash-bastion/basalt/README.md

 ...
 ```

-To be able to access the binaries, completion files, and man pages in your shell, simply add a two-liner in your shell configuration.
+To be able to access the binaries, completion files, and manpages in your shell, add a two-liner in your shell configuration.
 The [installation script](./scripts/install.sh) already does this for you

 ```sh
 # ~/.bashrc